 Please contact us if you have any questions.

 Those anglers who want to drive their personal vehicles into the backcountry to fish the San Antonio Creek, Rito de los Indios, or Jaramillo Creek must obtain a backcountry vehicle pass.
 Passes are limited and available on Recreation.gov.

 No backcountry vehicle pass is required to fish any park waters accessed by foot, bike, or horse.

 Fishing Outfitters and Guides

 Valles Caldera National Preserve allows but does not provide outfitter or guide services.
 Only authorized outfitters or guides are permitted to conduct business within the park.
 To work with a guide, please visit our listing of permitted fishing guides.

-To become authorized, outfitters and guides must first obtain a commercial use authorization through the Valles Caldera National Preserve prior to conducting any business within the preserve.
+To become authorized, outfitters and guides must first obtain a commercial use authorization through Valles Caldera National Preserve prior to conducting any business within the park.

 Last updated: August 17, 2023